tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Open the [Quick Database Diagrams (Quick DBD)](https://app.quickdatabasediagrams.com/#/) webpage and demonstrate the solution, using the code in the [`schema.txt`](Activities/10-Stu_Designing_ERD/Solved/schema.txt) file.
 Live code while explaining the following:

 * A logical ERD contains only basic information, such as the names of the tables and their attributes.
-In addition, a logical ERD will also define the foreign key relationships among tables; however, unlike a physical data model, the *types* of relationships (one-to-one, one-to-many, many-to-many) have yet to be defined.
+In addition, a logical ERD can also define primary keys and foreign key relationships among tables; however, unlike a physical data model, the data types of column names have yet to be defined.

 * Creating a diagram looks similar to writing code.
 For example, in the following image, `Customer` followed by the hyphen, creates the table name within the diagram.